 SHASHIBO Shape Shifting Box - Award-Winning, Patented Fidget Cube w/ 36 Rare Earth Magnets - Extraordinary 3D Magic Cube – Fidget Toy Transforms Into Over 70 Shapes (Undersea - Explorer Series)

 I’m proud to be autistic, but when I need to stim in quiet places like work or college, I need a small sensory toy that won’t make noise or draw attention.
 This squeeze bean is perfect for adults and provides a different sensation than other small items such as fidget cubes.
 It’s especially good for people who are trying to break anxious habits like skin picking and nail biting.

 I love a cutesy squeeze toy as much as the next girl, but sometimes I need a stress relief ball that’s appropriate in an office setting.
-This adult sensory toy set features positive affirmations to help folks on the autism spectrum get through anxious times.
+This adult sensory toy set features positive affirmations to help folks with ADHD or on the autism spectrum get through anxious times.